ez-org/eznode/README.md

 ### 💻 Connecting locally

-You can access the services from the same machine running eznode by connecting directly to the docker container virtual IP address, which will be shown on startup.
+On Linux, you can access the services from the same machine running eznode by connecting directly to the docker container virtual IP address, which will be shown on startup.

 ![](https://raw.githubusercontent.com/shesek/eee/master/docs/img/server-urls.png)